 Well…kinda.
 Maybe.
 Not really.

-The real world is not a coin-flip or a deck of cards.
-Typically, we don’t have the luxury of knowing probabilities before an event occurs.
+The real world is not a coin-flip nor a deck of cards.
+We don’t typically have the luxury of knowing probabilities before an event occurs.
 Instead, we have to rely on some combination of past results, common sense, analysis, prediction, estimated probabilities, etc.

 You should combine information from many different sources.
 For example, you might do well to understand how past attempts have gone.
-Common sense tells you it’s a high-risk choice.
+Common sense tells you roof-jumping is a high-risk choice.
 You could look up data online about health outcomes after falling from certain heights.
-All this data would probably come together to tell you that your first jump off the barn was stupid, and to do it again would be even stupider.
+All this data would probably come together to tell you that your first jump off the barn was stupid, and to do it again would be just as stupid.

 Using past results data to inform a future decision is not inherently negative.
 In fact, it can be very important.
 But relying solely on individual outcomes can be a problem, especially when not understanding the bigger picture.

 Bayesian analysis is used by statisticians to adjust subsequent behaviors by using prior results.
 For a crazy example, how might you find a submarine that tragically sank, or a plane that vanished off the radar?
 In the case of the USS Scorpion or Air France 447, the answer is Bayesian analysis.

 Search crews start with all possible causes and all possible locations, and apply estimated probabilities to those causes and locations.
 The result of this task is a map (literally) of probabilities that point to the most likely locations to find the wreckage.
 Then, a search path is constructed that starts with the most likely locations and works its way downward.
 And that path is constantly readjusted and recalculated as evidence is (or is not) found.